Andy Bell (Welsh musician): Production work

-In addition to being a songwriter and musician, Bell has for a number of years actively been involved in record production.
-He receives co-production credit for both albums recorded by Hurricane #1, namely the eponymous Hurricane #1 and Only The Strongest Will Survive.
+In addition to being a songwriter and musician, Bell has been involved for a number of years in record production.
+He received co-production credit for both albums recorded by Hurricane #1.

 During late 1995, after the sessions for Tarantula were completed but prior to the official announcement of Ride's break-up, Bell undertook production duties on Britpop band The Kynd's debut single "Egotripper", which was released in October 1996.

 Bell also undertook production duties for the fifth studio album Fear & Love by Swedish band Weeping Willows, released in 2007.
 Weeping Willows draws upon early Roy Orbison and The Smiths as their main influences.
 On Fear & Love, Bell brought some English folk music influences, and some 1960s styled British Invasion sounds.
 The album was more or less recorded live in the studio, by playing the songs until the band got them right with minimal digital post-production.
 Weeping Willows prior two albums relied on extensive post-production and remix styled studio techniques.
 Reaching number 2 in the Swedish charts, Scandinavian music critics have given Fear & Love a warm welcome and compared some songs to The Coral, The Verve, Talk Talk and Oasis.